pavitranew/session-9-ang-recipes/readme.md

 </div>
 ```

-Add image assets to the project (need to restart Webpack in order for it to load the images)
+Add image assets to the project (you'll need to restart Webpack in order for it to process and allow the images to appear).

-Adjust the css:
+Adjust the global css:

 ```css
 .wrap ul {